 streams).
 As a result the NGV-LTF field consists of one or two symbols.

-An NGV PPDU supports 2 NGV-LTF types: NGV-LTF-1x and NGV-LTF-2x.
-The NGV-LTF symbol is
+An NGV PPDU supports three NGV-LTF formats: NGV-LTF-1x, NGV-LTF-2x and repeated NGV-LTF-2x.
+NGV-LTF-2x is the default LTF format; NGV-LTF-1x is for high efficient transmission for one spatial stream case; and repeated NGV-LTF-2x is used for extended range case.

-repeated when BPSK modulation is applied to the NGV-data field of NGV PPDU in 10 MHz.
 When DCM

-and BPSK modulation is applied to the NGV Data field of PPDU in 10 MHz, the NGV-LTF symbol consists
+and BPSK modulation is applied to the NGV Data field of PPDU in 10 MHz, the NGV-LTF symbol will use repeated NGV-LTF-2x regardless of the LTF format bit in the NGV-SIG.

-of repeated NGV-LTF-2x.
 Repeated NGV-LTF-2x is constructed by repeating the time domain symbol of

 NGV-LTF-2x excluding GI and pre-append one cyclic prefix of duration 1.6us.